Monday, 12 November 2012

 The Cowper Stone

-After crossing a slight depression at the head of Burbage Brook, the rock wall continues, turning south-east and taking on the guise of Burbage Rocks.
-The rocks the east and the equally impressive Higger Tor and Carl Wark to the west form the picturesque Burbage valley, which leads down from Hallam Moor until it reaches Froggatt Edge.
+After crossing a slight depression at the head of Burbage Brook, the gritstone wall continues, turning south-east and taking on the guise of Burbage Rocks.
+To the east, these cliffs—and the equally impressive Higger Tor and Carl Wark to the west—frame the picturesque Burbage Valley, which leads down from Hallam Moor until it reaches the start of Froggatt Edge.

 The path runs by the car park between Stanage and Burbage Rocks